chmouel/consult-vc-modified-files/README.md

 # consult-vc-modified-files

-List git modified files with vc in a project
+List git modified or newly added files with vc in a project

 ## Installation